electrikjesus/easy-menu-system/eggs-mom/README.md

 * string

 # Plan
-I want to get something like that:
+I want to get something like that - note we discard help and nointeractive -:

 ## main menu